CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 )
 ```

-Concretely, a user may specify a time-varying parameter like so in their input JSON.
+Concretely, a user may specify a time-varying parameter in their input JSON as follows:

 ```json
 {